A seminary autobiography

 Loving the people of Flatlands was the easiest assignment I have been given in seminary.
 They were hungry for love.
 And I was excited that they allowed me to be their student pastor.

+Meanwhile, I actually managed to find the time date someone.
 We met during my one-week off for vacation in the summer.
 She immediately intrigued me because she didn't believe in God, but she enjoyed going to her hippie Anglican church where they drank coffee throughout the service and allowed worshippers to attend with their dogs.
 I had always wanted to meet a nice Christian woman with whom I could share my faith and my connection to ecclesiastical life.
 While she might not believe in the words of the Apostle's Creed, at least she liked church, albeit a church with dogs and coffee inside (which, I'll admit was a real challenge to my old school additudes).

-within a few weeks, I learned that Flatlands planned to call a full-time ordained pastor to be their minister.
+Life seemed to make sense during this time.
+The familiar rhythms of school and work and church on Sunday felt perfect to me.
+Then it changed.
+The dating relationship went south, and within a few weeks, I learned that Flatlands planned to call a full-time ordained pastor to be their minister.
 While I knew that I still had another year of seminary to go, in the back of my mind I had hoped that perhaps they would keep me on as their minister.
 Foolish, but reasonable.
 Heartbreak.
 Times two.

 I did my best to keep things together for the next few months.
 My best buddy April, the seriously observant Jew, took me out for lunch, invited me for shabbos dinner, answered my instant messages, talked on the phone and basically listened to my ramblings ad nausium.
 She assured me that there would be another church and another girl.
 When April needed a break from pastoral care duties, I'd hang out with Chris.
 I started to run, which felt horrible at first, but provided a great outlet for any excess stress, sadness and anger.